 The AT top wasn’t cheap so it was a little nerve-racking to think about taking a jigsaw to the brand new topper but after measuring and measuring we went for it.
 I didn’t bother taking many photos of the actual build so it’s gonna be more text than anything.
 The habitat floor is made of a thick composite panel with aluminum and carpet so we cut the floor out to get it ready to test fit the top to the lower.

-That was a very condensed version of what it took to get this thing together, a lot more work went into it and I just didn’t spend the time documenting I should have.
 There was still a lot of things to work out, normally the habitat uses gas struts to help assist opening and closing it which we couldn’t do because they’d block the rear doors from opening.
 So currently we use a the habitat support rod to open it and it’s not super easy with one person but that’s due to a couple of things that will be remedied soon with a new mount on the lid at the back edge but it is gonna require some re-enforcing of the lid.
 The plan is to add quick disconnects for the gas struts so we can use them as normal and just pop them off once it’s open but the lid needs to be supported somehow so we used quick disconnect balls on mounted directly to my front bumper.

 That’s kind of it as far as the build maybe one day I’ll do a more detailed write up but I will for sure be updating this post here as I make improvements and start to build out the inside!
 My initial impressions are this, it’s the ultimate camper FOR ME, not everyone has the same wants or needs but this sets up in under a minute, has a totally waterproof tent without a rainfly and has more room that you could ever want or need while being a new and current camper.
 Thank you to everyone who helped you know who you are!